A Study Evaluating the Safety, Pharmacokinetics (PK), and Preliminary Efficacy of ABBV-399 in Participants With Advanced Solid Tumors

 - Participant must have advanced Non-Small Cell Lung Cancer (NSCLC) that is not amenable to surgical resection or other approved therapeutic options that have demonstrated clinical benefit.

 - Participant has an Eastern Cooperative Oncology Group (ECOG) Performance Status of 0 to 2.
+For Monotherapy Expansion Cohort, participant must have ECOG Performance Status of 0 or 1.

 - Participant must have measurable disease per Response Evaluation Criteria In Solid Tumors (RECIST) version 1.1.